stelzinga/MF/MGT_99.Legend.md

     - Automating Processes in Routines
     - Centralise Processes for several Routines
     - Simplify Processes in Routines

 Note that for a Process, or group of Processes, to be considered a Project it needs to effectively change the Run.
 Work asked to be done at one point but which does not factually change the Run is actually a Routine with an ad-hoc trigger date, even if it occurs only once.

 Projects can be further broken down into one or more *Streams* which each can be broken down into one or more *Actions*.
 Actions thus link to Streams and Streams link to Projects.
 This allows building a hierarchy as follows:

 Venture
     Change Goal
          Change Sub-Goal
             Project
                 Stream
                     Action

 Such a *Project Hierarchy* enables a detailed level of Planning where desired (which also means more maintenance).

 Goals (incl Sub-Goals) and Objectives combined serve to:
 1. Gauge and report performance
 2. Drive and improve performance
 3. Align effort across the Venture, and
 4. Manage accountability within the Venture.

 The definition of, and change in, Goals (incl Sub-Goals) and Objectives as well as Management in general are a consequence of SWOT.

 NB: Services, Vision, Mission, Goals and Objectives are intertwined: setting Goals and Objectives defines the Services that will be delivered.
 In fact Goals are expressed as the performance of specific Objectives to achieve those Services.
 On the other hand Services that should be delivered are shaped by Clients which in turn drive the Mission from which follow Goals and Objectives, as it drives the longer term Vision.

 ### Tasks
-Tasks are similar to Objectives but on a smaller scale i.e. there are Tasks that are more like Routines and Tasks that are more like Projects.
+Tasks are similar to Objectives but on a smaller scale i.e., there are Tasks that are more like Routines and Tasks that are more like Projects.
 Tasks can also be used to reflect specific Processes within Routines or Projects and/or Subs/Drills, Streams/Actions and are thus an efficient manner to keep track of progress within Objectives without necessarily breaking those down in Subs/Streams and Drills/Actions.
 Alternatively, Tasks can also reflect work to do without being specific on whether it is an Objective or whether it is part of a Goal or whether it contributes to a Service.
 Effectively, Tasks are then a catch-all for "things to do" without the formalism of Objectives.
 They do not need to be defined for a Venture to exist, but they may help defining smaller scale Ventures or Activities within Ventures.

+### Benchmark
+Planning defines *metrics* that express *criteria* to assess if and how well an Objective, Sub-Goal or Goal was achieved.
+Such metrics are referred to as Benchmark and they are used later in Controlling to establish whether the Planning yielded the expected results.

+Benchmarks come in a wide range of types.
+Below often used ones.
+- KPI: Key Performance Indicator.
+A metric often used for both Revenue and Cost tracking.
+However, it can also measure aspects indirectly related to these monetary deliverables, but rather aspects related to Services.
+- KRI: Key Risk Indicator.
+A metric used to reflect Risk (the probability of an adverse outcome, reflected as monetary number) or the realisation of Risk i.e., the Risk has materialised.
+This metric can have many different categories, due to the broad range of possible Risks, see also [### Risk].
+- KEI, Key Efficiency Indicator.
+A less used metric to reflect how well a Venture uses it's Resources versus the Revenues it generates at the Cost it incurs.
+On many cases the term KPI will be used to reflect *any* metric related to efficiency.
+- KCI: Key Conduct Indicators are metrics that indicate hoelw well Staff performanwithin the Values.
+- Other: in reality many metrics are possible to measure directly or indirectly any aspect of the Profile Tree.

+The Benchmark also includes the expected *type of metric* e.g., binary (done, vs not done), quantitative (100 EUR, 1000 lines of code,...) or qualitative ("glossy", "pleasing to the eye", "increased sales") with a preference for quantitative metrics.

+Although Benchmarks are mentioned as a separate deliverable in Planning, they are often established as a result of defining Objectives, Sub-Goals and Goals.
+The "What" aspect of an Objective mentioned above, if well defined, automatically establishes the Benchmark.

 ### Strategic Plan
 Strategic Plans include Purpose, Vision, Mission, SWOT and Goals and possibly Sub-Goals.
-It has a long time frame (3 years or more) and is descriptive.
+It has a long time frame (3 years or more) and is descriptive, but may include some long term Benchmarks.
 The Strategic Plan is defined by senior management.

 ### Tactical Plan
 A Tactical Plan aims at showing a high-level timeline for Goals and Objectives over a shorter period than the Strategic Plan (often 1-3 years).
 They are more precise than a Strategic Plan and show *what* will be achieved *when*.
 The Tactical Plan can cover all four Management Functions, but is mostly focused on Planning and Controlling.
 Depending on the manner in which Management wants to focus on specific themes within the Tactical Plan, the use of Sub-Goals may be used extensively.
+Tactical Plans often include Benchmarks to be able to measure and report on realisation of the plan.

 ### Operational Plan
 An Operational Plan a.k.a.
-Operating Model describes *how* the Tactical Plan is achieved.
+Operating Model describes *how* the Tactical Plan,.or in absence of it, the Strategic Plan, is achieved.
 More specifically, it explains *how* and *when* Assets and Suppliers are used by Staff to achieve both Run and Change Goals through the realisation of specific Objectives, ultimately yielding Revenue at Cost and Risk.
 An Operational Plan contains often *all* aspects of the Profile Tree from Environment at the top, all the way down to the Business Functions and all the deliverables for each Profile Tree Item.
 As the focus is on the aspects of Operations, items like Mission, Vision, Values are often omitted but can, if desired, be included.
+Benchmarks may or may not be integrated in this plan.
-The level of detail of an Operating Model can be elaborate, for example it can contain details of how Staff communicate, how they are organised in terms of seats, how requests are managed, how infrastructure is implemented, how that infra is supported, how Staff is trained, etc. The level of detail can also vary by Activity if relevant.
+The level of detail of an Operating Model can be elaborate, for example it can contain details of how Staff communicate, how they are organised in terms of seats, how requests are managed, how infrastructure is implemented, how that infra is supported, how Staff is trained, etc. The level of detail can also vary by Activity.
 As a result of being all encompassing, the Operational Plan cannot be defined before Organising, Leading and Controlling, but instead is defined iteratively throughout the Management Cycle.
 The Operational Plan includes resilience which is the Venture's ability to withstand abrupt or dramatic changes in its Environment yet still function.
-As such, the Operational Plan is a blueprint of Operations of the entire Venture.
+As such, the Operational Plan is truly LPa blueprint of Operations of the entire Venture.
 The Operational Plan feeds into the SWOT as the most detailed level of the Venture's internal workings.

 ### Intel
 Intel or intelligence is the collection of information of military, political, economical, financial, scientific, technological of generally operational or strategic value.
 Within Planning it is composed of two types: Venture Intel and Market Intel i.e., Intel from within and from outside the Venture.

 #### Venture Intel
 Venture Intel represents any form of Intel generated within the Venture.
 This goes across all internal aspects of the Profile Tree i.e., everything except for the Environment.
 It thus includes Intel from staff, Groups, Suppliers and Management and of course the Business Functions.

 #### Market Intel
 Market Intelligence or Market Intel is external data generated outside the Venture.
 This data can be used for three purposes:
-1. Comparison of Venture versus Competitors
+1. Comparison of Venture versus Competitors in terms of all aspects of Operations and Services.
 2. Insight in the position within the market the Venture operates in.
 3. Obtaining insight in where the Environment is going as a whole and which may force, the Venture to accommodate its plan, or it may create an opportunity for the Venture to seize.

 Market Intel is a key contributor to the Strategy of the Venture.
 It feeds directly into SWOT, and more holistically, it gives a continuous feedback loop w/r to Goals and Objectives as well as input to the Strategy of the Venture.
 Market Intel may lead to renewed Vision, Mission, Goals and/or Objectives (mostly Projects) to steer the Venture according to the intel gathered and processed.
 There are different sources for Market Intel: newspapers, ex-colleagues, journals, academic research, consulting companies, head-hunters, magazines, websites, etc.
 Critically, Market Intel also includes any sudden change in the environment that forces the Venture to react directly, and in a non-planned manner e.g. an incident at a competitor that puts a lot of negative news on the entire sector both the Venture and competitor operate in.
 ________________________________________
 ## Organising
 Organising involves Processes to establish *how to do it*.
+It is forward looking in its approach.

 This Management Function defines how Staff, Assets and Suppliers are organised to deliver the Strategy defined in Planning, and ultimately the Services.
 The result is an Organisation in which Staff know what to do and how, using Assets and Suppliers.

 Key deliverables of Organising are:
 - Activities (K)
 - Groups (K)
 - Roles & Responsibilities

 ### Activities
 An Activity is essentially a container of Objectives that all work towards delivering one or more Services that are similar and/or related.
 Often this means that an Activity is framed by one or more Activity specific prd Sub-Goals representing those Services.
 Activities can roll up into other Activities, called regrouping or grouping of Activities.
 Activities are a fundamental part of RPT, see [### Reduced Profile Tree].
 Grouping of Activities also includes the assessment of whether certain Activities should be outsourced outside of, or internally within, the Venture through Suppliers, see [## Suppliers].
 Activities are linked to Groups, see below.
 The Profile Framework can be applied to an Activity in which case the Activity can be considered the Venture, and as a result, the Activity will have its own RPT.